AbhishekGhosh/Arduino-Themes/README.md

 # Arduino Themes
 A collection of themes for the Arduino IDE.
 Installation is full manual.
+Read this https://thecustomizewindows.com/2017/10/change-theme-font-syntax-highlighting-arduino-ide/

 Monkai :